SPRING/SUMMER - 2014 Labs, THIS WEB PAGE IS BEING UPDATED CURRENTLY!

 Drop Box Location

-- Submit the report to the drop box across from KHS 237A.
+- Unless directed otherwise by your TA, submit the report to the drop box across from KHS 237A.
 Ensure it goes in the correct slot for your course.

 - Reports submitted later than one week from the lab session will be penalized 20%.
 I.e. A report graded 80% will receive a mark of 60%.